-Though reduction is calculated for the entire year, the roof remains uncovered from first snowfall until the end of the snow season, to avoid roof damage from a heavy snowpack.
-During this period precipitation was only reduced by 11 % (for main roof and 15.5 % for satellite subplot roof, for construction reasons) from mid-November/early December until January/February.
+(for the main roof and 15.5% for the satellite subplot roof, for construction reasons) from mid-November/early December until January/February.
 To account for the absent reduction in winter months, the reduction in spring balances winter-month excess or deficit.
-Similarly, November reduction can be increased to create a reserve for wet winter month.
+Similarly, November reduction can be increased to create a reserve for wet winter months.